 A contactless payment trial in the UK found that people who made digital donations gave three times the amount compared to people who donated cash.
 In addition, major UK credit card provider, Barclaycard, suggest that contactless technology, “… could earn charities an extra £80m a year.”

-Like all apps, the key to making digital fundraising successful is to ensure the user has a great experience.
+Like all apps, the key to making a mobile fundraising app successful is to ensure the user has a great experience.
 There’s no point replacing time-consuming, manual processes with complicated and technically demanding digital platforms.

 All of GalaBid’s digital fundraising solutions meet stringent design standards and undergo rigorous testing.
 We ensure that every single person who interacts with our mobile friendly services finds them easy and intuitive to use.